Patagonia Wild Cats Project

 Overview

-In Argentina's Patagonia, wild felids like pumas (Puma concolor), Geoffroy’s cats (Leopardus geoffroyi), and pampas cats (Leopardus colocolo) face mounting threats from overgrazing and hunting.
-As one of the world’s top sheep wool exporters, Argentina’s Patagonian steppe has extensive sheep ranches, which have significantly transformed the landscape.
+In Argentina’s Patagonian steppe, the arrival of the sheep industry to Patagonia profoundly modified its natural habitats and caused dramatic changes in wildlife, including the top predators and the most abundant large prey.
+As one of the world’s top sheep wool exporters, Argentina has extensive sheep ranches, which have significantly transformed the landscape.
 Land clearing for these ranches has reduced natural vegetation and displaced native herbivores like guanacos, often leading to conflict with ranchers when wild felids prey on livestock.
+Tooday, wild felids like pumas (Puma concolor), Geoffroy’s cats (Leopardus geoffroyi), and pampas cats (Leopardus colocolo) face mounting threats from overgrazing and hunting.

 The need for this project is clear: despite the pressures on these felids, we still lack essential data on their distribution and behavior, which limits our ability to manage and reduce human-felid conflicts effectively.